marwaha-raghav/ssh-agent-ansible/README.md

     - Upload and Publish as a Github Action on the Marketplace.
 ## Note:
     - This is only works with private keys in the PEM format.
 If used with OpenSSH format keys it will error out.
     - The action unsets SSH_AUTH_SOCK, kills the ssh-agent process and removes the SSH_AUTH_SOCK file before every run to remove any lingering or already running instances.
+    - Tested with python3.11, Ensure to use with atleast python3.6+

 ---
 # Action: Related Details